Safely Learning Dynamical Systems: Problem Formulation and Outline of Contributions

 \newnewstuff{ \paragraph{Contributions.} In this paper, we derive tractable conic programs that exactly characterize or inner approximate $T$-step safe sets (for any $k$) for both linear systems and a general class of nonlinear systems in the extreme cases when $T=1$ and $T=\infty$.
 For linear systems, we also address the case when $T=2$, and provide algorithms for solving the exact (i.e., $\bar{\varepsilon}=0$) $T$-step safe learning problem when $T=1,2,\infty$.
 Throughout the paper, we assume that the safety region $S$ is a polyhedron.

 More specifically, for linear systems, we give an exact linear programming-based characterization of the one-step safe set when $U_0$ is a polytope, and an exact semidefinite programming-based characterization of the two-step safe set when $U_0$ is an ellipsoid.
-Based on the former characterization, we present a linear programming-based algorithm that either learns the unknown dynamics by making at most $n$ one-step safe queries, or certifies the impossibility of safe learning (for any $T$).
-In the case of $T=2$, we show that under mild assumptions, $\lceil \frac{n}{2} \rceil$ trajectories (whose initializations are computed by semidefinite programming) suffice for safe learning.
+Based on the former characterization, we present a linear programming-based algorithm that either learns the unknown dynamics by making at most $n$ one-step safe queries, or certifies the impossibility of safe learning (for any $T$). \versionii{This results demonstrates that safety requirements do not hinder the possibility to identify an $n$-dimensional system in $n$ steps.} In the case of $T=2$, we show that under mild assumptions, $\lceil \frac{n}{2} \rceil$ trajectories (whose initializations are computed by semidefinite programming) suffice for safe learning.
 Roughly speaking, these algorithms sequentially solve \eqref{eq:greedy_safe} and add appropriate safe perturbations to ensure that the remaining uncertainty $U_k$ is shrinking.
-Finally, when $T=\infty$, under the assumption that $U_0$ is a compact subset of Schur-stable matrices, we present a sum of squares hierarchy of semidefinite programs that provide full-dimensional inner approximations of the infinite-step safe set.
-Under mild assumptions, we show that a single trajectory randomly initialized from our inner approximation suffices for safe learning.
+When $T=\infty$, under the assumption that $U_0$ is a compact subset of Schur-stable matrices, we present a sum of squares hierarchy of semidefinite programs that provide full-dimensional inner approximations of the infinite-step safe set.
+Under mild assumptions, we show that a single trajectory randomly initialized from our inner approximation suffices for safe learning. \versionii{Finally, we extend some of our results for one-step safe learning to the case where more specialized side information is available, as well as to systems involving an affine control law.
+More specifically, we give an exact linear/semidefinite programming-based characterization of the set of one-step safe points of a linear system in the case where the governing matrix is known to be sparse, low-rank, or a permutation matrix.
+We also define a notion of controlled safe learning and show that this property can again be checked by linear programming.}

 Turning to nonlinear systems, we consider the case when the dynamics in \eqref{eq:dynamics} consists of a linear term plus a nonlinear function with bounded growth.
 When $T=1$, we give an exact second-order cone programming-based representation of the safe set when the uncertainty around the linear dynamics is represented by a polyhedron.
 When $T=\infty$, we provide a hierarchy of semidefinite representable inner approximations to the infinite-step safe set.
 Under the assumption that the nonlinear function growth is relatively small compared to the uncertainty around the linear part of the dynamics, we prove that our hierarchy provides a full-dimensional inner approximation.
 By using our safe set representations, we show how one can safely collect trajectories to refine uncertainty regarding the linear term of the dynamics and fit a polynomial model of the nonlinear dynamics that is consistent with the initial uncertainty set and best agrees with the observations.